Skip to main content

 • have physical presence in the city of Chicago and are making soft drink sales that are conducted, shipped, or finalized in Chicago; or

-• do not have physical presence in Illinois but meet or exceed a tax remittance threshold and are shipping a soft drink to an address located in the city of Chicago.
+• do not have physical presence in Illinois but meet the threshold above and are shipping a soft drink to an address located in the city of Chicago.

-Likewise, affiliates of marketplace facilitators, whether the marketplace meets or exceeds a threshold or not, are required to collect and remit the soft drink tax on their own behalf for applicable soft drink sales made over the marketplace.
+Likewise, affiliates of marketplace facilitators, whether the marketplace meets the threshold above or not, are required to collect and remit the soft drink tax on their own behalf for applicable soft drink sales made over the marketplace.
 Affiliates must determine what type of retailer they are (see bullets directly above) to determine whether they must collect and remit the Chicago Soft Drink Tax.

 Marketplace facilitators and marketplace sellers must have an agreement or contract that explains the responsibilities of both parties.
 IDOR encourages marketplace sellers to contact their marketplace facilitator with questions about their agreement.

-What are the marketplace facilitator's Chicago Soft Drink Tax responsibilities?
+What are a marketplace facilitator's Chicago Soft Drink Tax responsibilities?

-Beginning October 1, 2021, marketplace facilitators, whose marketplace meets or exceeds a tax remittance threshold, are responsible for collecting and remitting the Chicago Home Rule Municipal Soft Drink Retailers' Occupation Tax on behalf of marketplace sellers for all sales of soft drinks made through the marketplace and delivered to purchasers within the city of Chicago.
-In other words, if a marketplace facilitator meets or exceeds a tax remittance threshold, they must collect the applicable Chicago Soft Drink Tax on behalf of their marketplace sellers and remit them to IDOR.
+Marketplace facilitators, whose marketplace meets the threshold above, are responsible for collecting and remitting the Chicago Home Rule Municipal Soft Drink Retailers' Occupation Tax on behalf of marketplace sellers for all sales of soft drinks made through the marketplace and delivered to purchasers within the city of Chicago.
+In other words, if a marketplace facilitator meets the threshold above, they must collect the applicable Chicago Soft Drink Tax on behalf of their marketplace sellers and remit them to IDOR.

 In addition, if a marketplace facilitator sells its own soft drinks, whether made through the marketplace or not, their soft drink sales may be subject to the Chicago Soft Drink Tax.
 They must collect and remit Chicago Soft Drink Tax on their own sales of soft drinks if: